jmettraux/rufus-lua/README.md

 (TODO) Binding hasn't yet been implemented.
 It'll probaby be with `setfenv` but nothing sure yet.
 Stick a `nil` to it for now.

-The string of Lua code may come from wild places, it may help to flag it with arbitrary filename and lineno.
+The string of Lua code may come from wild places, it may help to flag it with an arbitrary filename and a lineno.

 ```ruby
 require 'rufus-lua'